Last Updated on January 16, 2022 by

 Millions of people have their water disconnected every year due to delayed bill payments.
 Only under very special occasions should the utility service providers disconnect your water.
 Other than that, they must provide you with a 10-day notice.
 They must explain their reason for the disconnection and state the day to expect the connection back to avoid inconveniences.

-Despite different state laws, there are some common reasons when they can disconnect your water without notice.
+Despite different state laws, there are some common reasons why they can disconnect your water without notice.
 Some of these reasons include;

 If caught in any of the above cases, visit the public utility commission.
 They can advise you on the legal way forward, including the charges you might pay.
 You cannot file for a compensation claim when in such a situation.